Peng Zhao: Education

-Zhao earned a bachelor's degree in applied mathematics from Peking University in 2001 and a PhD in statistics from the University of California, Berkeley in 2006.
+Zhao earned a bachelor's degree in applied mathematics from Peking University in 2001 and a PhD in statistics from the University of California, Berkeley, in 2006.

 Career

 Peng Zhao joined Citadel Securities in 2006 as a quantitative researcher.

 In July 2016, Citadel Securities announced that then Microsoft COO, B. Kevin Turner, was joining the firm as CEO.
 At this time a new role, chief scientist, was created specifically for Peng Zhao who was then the global head of market making.

-Five months after joining, Kevin Turner left Citadel Securities, and on January 27, 2017, at age 34, Peng Zhao was promoted to CEO.
+Five months after joining, Kevin Turner left Citadel Securities, and on 27 January 2017, at age 34, Peng Zhao was promoted to CEO.

 Board memberships

 Zhao is a director of the nonprofit organization National Committee on United States–China Relations.
 He is a founding board member of the non-profit advocacy and anti-discrimination group The Asian American Foundation (TAAF), established in 2021.

+Accolades

-In 2019, Zhao was named on Fortune's 40 Under 40 list.
+In 2019, Zhao was named on Fortune 40 Under 40 list.